NeusFear/revit-training/_posts/4-floors-and-roofs.md

 next: '5-modeling-wall-types'
 ---

-In this lesson you will learn how to create floors and roofs for your revit models.
+In this lesson you will learn how to create simple roofs for your revit models.
 We will be doing this based on building footprint, a sketch, and adjusting the properties of the roofs.

 ## Getting Started